Outline of food preparation

-The following outline is provided as an overview of and topical guide to food preparation:
+The following outline is provided as an overview of and topical guide to the preparation of food:

 Food preparation is an art form and applied science that includes techniques like cooking to make ingredients fit for consumption and/or palatable.

 Essence of food preparation

 The process of food preparation includes selecting the ingredients needed and correctly handling ingredients to produce the components of a meal.